koenrane/KR-new-site/content/import/maze-solving-agents-add-a-top-right-vector-make-the-agent-go.md

 > It's possible to deeply modify a range of alignment-relevant model properties, without retraining the model, via techniques as simple as "run forward passes on prompts which e.g. prompt the model to offer nice- and not-nice completions, and then take a 'niceness vector', and then add the niceness vector to future forward passes."

-I close by asking the reader to make predictions about our upcoming experimental results on language models.
+I close by asking the reader to make predictions about our [upcoming experimental results on language models.](/gpt2-steering-vectors)

+> [!note]
-_This post presents some of the results in this_ [_top-right vector Google Colab_](https://colab.research.google.com/drive/1CZJ9M9nkh4Ho2tkWopnvx7FnjGNjVtSo?usp=sharing)_, and then offers speculation and interpretation._
+> This post presents some of the results in this [top-right vector Google Colab](https://colab.research.google.com/drive/1CZJ9M9nkh4Ho2tkWopnvx7FnjGNjVtSo?usp=sharing), and then offers speculation and interpretation.

+> [!thanks]
-_I produced the results in this post, but the vector was derived using a crucial observation from Peli Grietzer.
+> I produced the results in this post, but the vector was derived using a crucial observation from Peli Grietzer.
 Lisa Thiergart independently analyzed top-right-seeking tendencies, and had previously searched for a top-right vector.
-A lot of the content and infrastructure was made possible by my_ [_MATS_](http://serimats.org/) _3.0 team: Ulisse Mini, Peli Grietzer, and Monte MacDiarmid.
-Thanks also to Lisa Thiergart, Aryan Bhatt, Tamera Lanham, and David Udell for feedback and thoughts._
+A lot of the content and infrastructure was made possible by my [MATS](http://serimats.org/) 3.0 team: Ulisse Mini, Peli Grietzer, and Monte MacDiarmid.
+Thanks also to Lisa Thiergart, Aryan Bhatt, Tamera Lanham, and David Udell for feedback and thoughts.

 # Background

-This post is straightforward, as long as you remember a few concepts:
+This post is straightforward as long as you remember a few concepts:

 - Vector fields, vector field diffs, and modifying a forward pass.
 AKA you know what this figure represents: